slint-ui/slint/docs/reference/src/language/syntax/functions.md

 There are a lot of similarities between functions and [callbacks](callbacks.md):

 - They are both callable blocks of logic/code
-- They can be invoked similarly
+- They are invoked in the same way
 - They can both have parameters and return values
 - They can both be declared `pure`

-But there are also key differences:
+But there are also differences:

 - The code/logic in the callback can be set in the backend code and implemented in the backend language (Rust, C++, JS), while functions must be defined entirely in slint